Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Looks good, especially compared to what was there:

-I needed to move the area rearward before I could deal with the rust.
-I put the narrow end of a flat piece of steel inside the trunk against the vertical corner area and beat it rearward with a mallet until the profile returned to its approximate position.
+I put the narrow end of a flat piece of 3/16' steel inside the trunk against the vertical corner area and beat it rearward with a mallet until the profile returned to its approximate position.
+That's why that area looks deformed in the above pic.

-With the area about where it's supposed to be, I cut out the area above the tail light where the panels formerly overlapped, and also cut apart the side area of the eyebrow:
+With the eyebrow about where it's supposed to be, I cut out the area above the tail light where the panels formerly overlapped, and also cut off the vertical portion of the deformed eyebrow:

 I made a couple of templates from the undamaged passenger side.
 Here's the eyebrow template:

-The other template (not pictured) is for the vertical curve of the side of the eyebrow, perpendicular to the first template.
-I might not need these templates since I will in effect be building to the trim piece, but it's nice to have them just in case.
+The other template (pictured a few pics further down) is for the vertical curve of the side of the eyebrow, perpendicular to the first template.
+I might not need these templates since I will in effect be building metal to the trim piece, but it's nice to have them just in case.

 First the upper patch: